larson-group/clubb_release/Readme.txt

 *         The distribution of this code and derived works thereof
 *                      should include this notice.
 *
-*         Portions of this code derived from other sources (ACM TOMS,
+*         Portions of this code derived from other sources (Hugh Morrison,
-*         Numerical Recipes, etc.) are the property of their respective
+*         ACM TOMS, Numerical Recipes, et cetera) are the intellectual
-*         authors as noted and also subject to copyright.
+*         property of their respective authors as noted and also subject
+*         to copyright.
 ************************************************************************